kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

     In the car settings menu if a property is enabled then whatever text is in text box will be used.
     If the property is disabled then SimHub's data will be used.

+#### Properties

+***Name***
+: Provide an custom car name instead of the one provided by SimHub.

+    Main use case for this option is to replace car names which are more like IDs (for example in AC).

+    If the base data is not available then the plugin default is the name provided by SimHub.

+***Manufacturer***
+: Provide an custom manufacturer.

+    If the base data is not available then the plugin default is the first word of SimHub provided name.
+    This is not perfect as some manufacturers have multiple words but in most cases this works fine.

+    Note that this property cannot be disabled since SimHub itself doesn't provide an alternative class name.

+***Class***
+: Provide a custom class for given car.

+    It is useful to split cars up more (for example in AC most cars are in either "street" or "race" class) or change it's class to more suitable.

+    Note that if you want to change all cars from one class to another.
+    Then the simplest option is to set the `replace with` property on the current class.
+    See ["Class settings"](#properties_1) for more details.

+    If the base data is not available then the plugin default is the class provided by SimHub.

 #### Assetto Corsa